nozomu-y/Kleines-Search/README.md

 Kleines Search enables you to search whatever information inside the Member's Page.

-**NOTE** This software is now under development, and not yet deployed for practical use.
+**NOTE** This software is now under development and not yet deployed for practical use.

 ## Libraries